makkus/proj/README.md

 * install pyroji
 * 'init' pyroji
 * work on setting up the VM, while doing that issue commands like
-- 'pyroji add' (to add a files or folders)
+- 'pyroji upload (to add a files or folders)
 - 'pyroji note' (to make a note regarding the setup process)
 - 'pyroji add_command' (to record a command that was used in the setup process)
 * the notes can be used to create more in-depth documentation later on, or might be sufficient for documentation purposes